ray-project/serve_workloads/chaos_test/README.md

     * `pinger_500`: Number of 500 HTTP response errors the `Pinger` received.
     * `pinger_502`: Number of 502 HTTP response errors the `Pinger` received.
     * `pinger_http_response_other_error`: Number of other HTTP response errors the `Pinger` received.

+## Instructions to run the workload

+1. Launch the `Receiver` service.
+Its Serve config is in `receiver_config.yaml`.
+2. Get the `Receiver` service's URL and any authentication token needed to access it.
+You can omit the authentication token in the config if your `Receiver` doesn't need one.
+4. Launch the `Pinger` service using `pinger_config.yaml`.
+5. Start the `Pinger` service by making a `GET` request to its `/start` endpoint.
+This request will hang, so you need to kill it after a couple seconds.
+The `Pinger` service should now be querying the `Receiver`.
+6. You can check `Pinger`'s metrics either through a Grafana dashboard or by sending a `GET` request to its `/info` endpoint.